flaf/shinken-packages/README.rst

 Warning
 =======

-This package doesn't support the upgrade from the official shinken package on Debian Wheezy (which embeds Shinken version 0.6.5).
+This package doesn't manage the upgrade from the official shinken package on Debian Wheezy (which embeds Shinken version 0.6.5).
-To be honest, I have not even tested.
+To be honest, I have not even tried to test it.

 Build the package on Debian Wheezy
 ==================================